Lunar2kPS/advanced-cpp/README.md

         - Programming design patterns
     - 🐛 For some reason, I've noticed that changing the shader from our source code's "resources" folder updates the already-built builds upon next run.
 The C++ program should really be reading from the /out folder's resources folder instead.

+- C++ Learning:
+    - HTTP Networking
+    - TCP/UDP Networking

 - Documentation:
-    - I want to document the main classes/methods/structure/API design that I'm using in the code.
-    - I want to better document how I switch between using OpenGL and OpenGL ES, and the pros/cons of the current approach's use of "pre-assumptions" about the current platform.
-    - I need to document the setup better for .NET hosting.
-    - I want to document and measure the most performant way(s) of calling out to C# code, especially during the game loop.
+    - I'd like to better document what this repo shows off.
+Currently my notes are a little bit unorganized for a first-time viewer.
     - I'd like to upgrade the **Project Dependencies** section,
         - To make it easier to see which methods are used to include the libraries (single-file header, source with existing CMakeLists.txt, etc.)
         - To mention licenses
-    - I'd like to better document what this repo shows off.
-Currently my notes are a little bit unorganized for a first-time viewer.
     - I want to better document what the setup was for getting the [small example UTF-8 program](./small-examples/utf-8) to work.
+    - I want to better document how I switch between using OpenGL and OpenGL ES, and the pros/cons of the current approach's use of "pre-assumptions" about the current platform.
+    - I want to document and measure the most performant way(s) of calling out to C# code, especially during the game loop.
+    - I need to document the setup better for .NET hosting.

 See my [backlog](/BACKLOG.md) for other, lower priority learning goals.